 CWWC incurred minimal expenses for research and development activities as well as for compliance to environmental laws.
-These costs are a small percentage of revenues for the calendar years 2020, 2019, and 2018.
+These costs are a small percentage of revenues for the calendar years 2021, 2020, and 2019.

 OPI began its commercial operations last November 11, 2011.
-It operates a 9.6 MW diesel fired power plant in Calapan City to supply the Oriental Mindoro Electric Cooperative.
+It operates a 9.6 MW diesel fuel-fired power plant in Calapan City to supply the Oriental Mindoro Electric Cooperative (ORMECO).